JoaoLeonello/JoaoLeonello/README.md

 Javascript dev, Linux enthusiast, open-source adept.

-I'm passionate about computer-science in almost all subjects, web development in frontend, backend, dev-ops, OS, patterns...
+I'm passionate about computer-science in almost all subjects, web development in frontend, backend, dev-ops, OS, patterns and much more.

 <br>